Home » Garden » How to Grow Snapdragons and Enjoy the Flowers

 • Apply a slow-release fertilizer to promote healthy growth and lots of blooms.

-How to Enjoy Snapdragons as Cut Flowers
+How to Use Snapdragons as Cut Flowers: Tips and Techniques

 Snapdragons make great cut flowers and can last for several days in a bouquet if properly cared for.
+Here are some tips for prolonging the life of snapdragons in an arrangement.

 • Cut snapdragons in the early morning or later in the day.
 They should be cut when the flowers are just starting to open.
 Avoid cutting them in the heat of the day.